Colonel Allensworth State Historic Park: Terrain and environment

 The terrain is typical of the southern San Joaquin Valley.
 Excepting the railroad roadbed, there is less than 5 ft elevation difference across town.
 Like most of the valley, there has been some subsidence probably related to historic overpumping of ground water for irrigation.

 A generally warm, dry climate prevails in the Central Valley; it is hot in the summer, mild in the winter.
 In the Central Valley precipitation falls mainly from October through April.
 Winter temperatures well below freezing producing frost; however, snow is very rare.
 Summer temperatures above 100 F are part of the normal pattern.

 The valley was historically the site of vernal pools and seasonal lakes before 20th-century diversions of water and agriculture.
 A natural gas well field exists west of town.
 Burrowing owls, a species active in daylight hours, are sometimes present in the park.

 Just north of Allensworth is the 6389 acre Pixley National Wildlife Refuge, operated by the United States Fish and Wildlife Service.
 Adjacent to the town is the Allensworth Ecological Reserve.
 The endangered San Joaquin kit fox (Vulpes macrotis mutica) can be found in this area.

 In 2007 the California State Legislature passed Assembly Bill 576, which established a 2.5 mi dairy-free zone around the park.
 The bill was drafted in response to two proposed dairies.
 Environmental activists had protested that the dairy operations were likely to have a negative impact (dairy flies and offensive odors) on the historic park, along with the adjacent Pixley National Wildlife Refuge and Allensworth Ecological Reserve.

 Amtrak station

 The Allensworth station or Colonel Allensworth State Historic Park station is located east of the state historic park, just outside the entrance to the park near the Central Valley Highway (SR-43).
 The station has a platform only with no shelter.
 The station is served by Amtrak's Gold Runner service between Bakersfield and either Oakland or Sacramento.
+Trains began stopping here on May 9, 1992.